When you see your monthly credit card statements and the interest you’re paying, does it feel as if the financial roof

 As noted earlier, you also need to maintain 20% of the equity after taking out a home equity loan or HELOC.

-Borrowers tend to prefer home equity loans if they have a specific project with a fixed cost in mind, like putting a new roof on their house or paying off credit card debt that has flamed out of control.
+Borrowers tend to prefer a second mortgage for debt consolidation if they have a specific project with a fixed cost in mind, like putting a new roof on their house or paying off credit card debt that has flamed out of control.

 A HELOC is a pay-as-you-go proposition, much like a credit card.
 Instead of a one-time loan, you have a certain amount of money available to borrow, and you dip into it as you see fit.
 That gives you more flexibility than a lump-sum loan and offers an immediate source of revenue if an emergency hits.